sergioburdisso/pyss3/docs/tutorials/topic_categorization-notebook.rst

-Yeah, the accuracy slightly improved but more importantly, we should now see that the model has learned "more intelligent patterns" involving sequences of words when using the interactive "live test" to observe what our model has learned (like "machine learning", "artificial intelligence", "self-driving cars", etc. for the "science&technology" category.
+Yeah, the accuracy slightly improved but more importantly, we should now see that the model has learned "more intelligent patterns" involving sequences of words when using the interactive "live test" (like "machine learning", "artificial intelligence", "self-driving cars", etc. for the "science&technology" category.
 Let's see...